M&A Fee Guide

 By Alex Lubyansky, Managing Partner • Updated February 2026

 The biggest factor in M&A attorney fees is deal value.
-Larger deals have more complex structures, more documents to review, and higher stakes - which requires more attorney time.
-Here's what to expect in 2026:
+Larger deals have more complex structures, more documents to review, and higher stakes, which requires more attorney time.
+Here is how deal size influences what you should expect:

-Important: These are typical ranges for buy-side or sell-side representation.
-Dual representation (representing both buyer and seller) is not permitted in M&A transactions - each party needs independent counsel.
-If someone tells you differently, that's a red flag.
+Important: Each party in an M&A transaction needs independent counsel.
+Dual representation (representing both buyer and seller) is not permitted.
+If someone tells you differently, that is a red flag.

-The billing model your M&A attorney uses directly affects your total cost - and your experience during the deal.
+The billing model your M&A attorney uses directly affects your total cost and your experience during the deal.
+Ask prospective attorneys how they structure fees so you can evaluate which approach fits your transaction.

 Hourly Billing